 - yellowish fluid or blood coming out of the nipple

-- a noticeable mass in the breast
+- a noticeable mass in the breast, which occurs in around

 The Breast Cancer Healthline app provides people with access to an online breast cancer community, where users can connect with others and gain advice and support through group discussions.

 According to the United Kingdom’s National Health Service (NHS), bug bites usually cause a lump on the skin that can be small, inflamed, painful, and itchy.
 They usually resolve within a few hours or days.